 We spent a week in Idaho with group of some of the best boulderers in the world.
 We shot extreme close-ups of a split tip, slow-mo snow and Daniel lapping cruxes on Warpath.
 We shot Dave pioneering the Hat Move and we timelapsed storms marching across the high desert.
 We captured late night streams of consciousness and videos of us watching Dave’s videos and Jimmy standing in a blizzard, and we saw some of the finest untouched granite boulders in the country.
 Those are the future giants to slay, but for now we’ll rest, and we’ll remember what a great feeling it is to do absolutely nothing.

-Below is a video excerpt from the Idaho part of the film, A Fine Line.
+And here is a video excerpt from the Idaho part of our film, A Fine Line.
 You can get it on DVD or download HERE.